joshraphael/ra4111/DESIGN.md

 ### Stars

 Stars are accumulated by collecting them in the missions and displayed as a number in the top left of the screen.
 They allow you to take damage without losing a heart, its like a one hit protection and the more you collect the more hits you can take without losing hearts.
-This is one of the ways players could cheat in the game to get achievements using the password system. they could find a password that gives you tons of stars before a mission and then the mission will be free. its hard to thward other than calculating the max amount of stars you can get before each level and ensuring they dont go over it. other than that we can't reliably tell if they got the star legitimately or not.
+Stars can only be obtained from missions, and are not given back if using a password to restore a game state.

 ### Detailed Mission Parameters